Deep within us, we hold a distant memory of the unconditional love we once held—a memory from our beginnings, and which we all still long for.

-Conditional love has created conflicting messages within us because while people often extol the virtues of love, they do not always uphold them.
+Conditional love has created conflicting messages within us because while people may extol the virtues of love, they do not always uphold them.

 We tell our children we love them or want what is best for them; however, this is often influenced by our limited perspectives based on our narrow perceptions, or we unconsciously inflict our neediness or Perceived Needs onto them.

-This article /blog post is from my new book, Why We Are the Way We Are,
+This article /blog post is from my book, Why We Are the Way We Are,

-About this Book (and the next 2 in the series) found here
+About this Book (and the next 2 in the series coming out shortly) found here

 Our psyches have thereby become riddled with conflicts about love.
 Conflicting messages about love keep us confused about love.